Power BI Matrix Visual

-A simple three fields are available with “Matrix” visual in Power BI.
-Let’s look at what each field meant to create a summary table.
+A simple three fields are available with the Matrix visual.
+But, first, let us look at each field’s meaning to create a summary table.

-- Rows: While creating a pivot table we need to drag and drop column fields which are to be appeared in rows, so similarly for this field of Matrix we need to drag and drop the column which needs to be summarized with rows.
+- Rows: When creating a PivotTable, we must drag and drop column fields appearing in rows.
+So, similarly, for this field of “Matrix,” we need to drag and drop the column which needs to be summarized with rows.

-- Columns: Like Rows which column needs to be shown as “Column” will be drag and dropped to this field.
+- Columns: Like Rows which column needs to be shown as “Column” will be dragged and dropped to this field.

 How to Create Matrix Visual in Power BI?
 (Examples)

-We have already uploaded the data to power bi desktop and it looks like this.
+- We have already uploaded the data to the Power BI desktop.
+It looks like this.

-For the row field of “Matrix” visual drag and drop “Country” column.
+- For the “Matrix” row field, we must drag and drop the “Country” column.

-For columns field drag and drop “Product” column.
+- For the “Columns” field, drag and drop the “Product” column.

-For the “Values” field drag and drop “Gross Sales” column from the data table.
+- For the “Values” field, drag and drop the “Gross Sales” column from the Data Table.

-This will create a “Matrix” visualization in power BI like the below one.
+- It will create a “Matrix” visualization in Power BI like the below one.

-The first thing we need to do is “Style” of the “Matrix” visual.
-Click on the drop-down list of “Style” formatting option and choose “Bold header”.
+- The first thing we need to do is “Style” the “Matrix” visual.
+Then, click on the dropdown list of the “Style” formatting option, and choose “Bold header.”

-We can also change the “Column Header” font size, font color, font name, background color, etc. Now, I have set the below formatting options under “Column Header”.
+We can also change the “Column Header” font size, font color, font name, background color, etc. We have set the formatting options below under “Column headers.”

 - Font: Segoe (Bold)